Blog

 2. Being placed on a ‘rogues’ register or council website

 If you’re caught breaking the law or local rules and regulations for letting, you may be added to an online database of ‘rogue’ landlords, which will depend on where your properties are.
 In London, you may appear on the London Rogue Landlord Checker (this also applies to agents), which anyone can access.
-In other areas, some councils will publish the fines they have handed out on their own website, as Oxford City Council does this.
+In other areas, some councils will publish the fines they have handed out on their own website, as Oxford City Council does.

 3. An unwanted press story